pioneer-dsl-2018/project/README.md

 Process finished with exit code 0

 ```
-The program is successfully ran on your computer
+The program is now successfully ran on your computer